Create a Static Website Using VitePress

 Before using VitePress you must install Node.js v18 or higher.

-Initialize VitePress Project
+Initialize the VitePress Project

 Add vitepress dependency